 Bonus: This brunch or breakfast casserole recipe is terrific to make ahead or even freeze!
 See how below “Tips To Make Ahead Hash Brown Casserole.”

 - Shredded hash browns – My favorites are Ore Ida frozen or Simply Potatoes fresh hash browns.
 If you can’t find pre-shredded hash browns, you can also shred your own using a food processor or grater.

 - Breakfast sausage – Any type of sausage will work with this recipe.
-You can use ground sausage, spicy or sweet depending on preference
+You can use ground sausage, spicy or sweet depending on your preference.

-- Whole milk – or half and half
+- Whole milk – You can also use half and half.

-- Sharp cheddar cheese – grated and divided
+- Sharp cheddar cheese – I suggest using grated and divided cheese for layering.

 How to Thaw Frozen Hash Brown Potatoes